Highclere Castle Gin Review

-Disclosure: the bottle for this review of Highclere Castle Gin was provided by the brand.
+Disclosure: the bottle for this review of Highclere Castle Gin was provided by the brand, with agreement to review.
 Opinions entirely that of the author.

 It’s probably best known as the main location for the hit drama, Downton Abbey.
 Now fans of the ITV series can enjoy a taste of Highclere Castle with a gin inspired by botanicals grown on the historic estate.

 Read my review to find out all about this “garden to glass” gin.

 FROM GARDEN TO GLASS

 Highclere Castle Gin was founded by American entrepreneur, Adam von Gootkin, and the 8th Earl and Countess of Carnarvon.
 Home to the Carnarvon family for over 300 years, Highclere Castle has also been the backdrop to many films and television dramas – most notably ITV’s Downton Abbey.
 A fan of the show and with a background in spirits, once von Gootkin learned more about the history of the estate, he got in touch with Lord and Lady Carnarvon, and Highclere Spirits was born.

 With the first written records of the estate dating back to 749AD, Highclere Castle is steeped in history.
 And it’s this history which is incorporated into the gin – Juniper which has grown wild on the estate since the Roman era; lavender from the Monks’ Garden, planted 1,000 years ago; oranges from the Victorian orangery.

 Located in Hampshire, some 60 miles west of London, Highclere Castle has been renowned for its lavish parties, welcoming royalty, politicians and celebrities alike.
 And gin has been central to these for many years.
 Recovered from the family archives within the castle were cocktail recipes from the early 1900s.
 And within it was the Highclere Style, a gin and tonic, which forms the perfect serve of their gin today.